datawire/ambassador-docs/docs/emissary/2.0/howtos/configure-communications.md

 ```

 - We set `l7Depth` to 1 to indicate that there's a single trusted L7 load balancer ahead of us.
-- We specifically set this AmbassadorListener to HTTP-only, but we stick with port 8443 just because we expect people setting up TLS at all to expect to use port 8443.
+- We specifically set this Listener to HTTP-only, but we stick with port 8443 just because we expect people setting up TLS at all to expect to use port 8443.
 (There's nothing special about the port number, pick whatever you like.)
-- Our `AmbassadorHost` does not specify a `tlsSecret`, so $productName$ will not try to terminate TLS.
+- Our `Host` does not specify a `tlsSecret`, so $productName$ will not try to terminate TLS.
-- Since the `AmbassadorListener` still pays attention to `X-Forwarded-Proto`, both secure and insecure requests
+- Since the `Listener` still pays attention to `X-Forwarded-Proto`, both secure and insecure requests
-  are possible, and we use the `AmbassadorHost` to route HTTPS and redirect HTTP.
+  are possible, and we use the `Host` to route HTTPS and redirect HTTP.

 <Alert severity="info">
-  <a href="../../topics/running/ambassadorlistener">Learn more about <code>AmbassadorListener</code></a><br/>
+  <a href="../../topics/running/listener">Learn more about <code>Listener</code></a><br/>
-  <a href="../../topics/running/host-crd">Learn more about <code>AmbassadorHost</code></a>
+  <a href="../../topics/running/host-crd">Learn more about <code>Host</code></a>
 </Alert>

 ### Using a Split L4 Load Balancer to Terminate TLS